Turfjs/turf/packages/turf-transform-translate/README.md

 Moves any geojson Feature or Geometry of a specified distance along a Rhumb Line on the provided direction angle.

+Note that this moves the points of your shape individually and can therefore change the overall shape.
+How noticable this is depends on the distance and the used projection.

 ### Parameters

 *   `geojson` **([GeoJSON][1] | [GeometryCollection][2])** object to be translated